tomideadeoye/merislabs-official/prd.md

 Key Features You Highlighted & How They Fit:

-"Application Pipeline" (Opportunity Pipeline Page): This is a core feature.
+"Application Pipeline" (OrionOpportunity Pipeline Page): This is a core feature.
 Streamlit UI, n8n for some automation (status updates, reminders), Python API for LLM-driven evaluation, CV tailoring, and draft generation.
 Notion as the backend database.

 "Draft Communication," "Ask Question," "Journal Entry": These are direct interfaces to Orion's LLM and memory capabilities, primarily via the Python API, rendered in Streamlit and/or accessible via Slack bot.